-The SRWG will report to the Standard Standing Committee (SSC) and the reporting line will be reviewed towards the end of Year 1 of SR implementation.
+The SRWG will report to the Market Development Standing Committee (MDSC).

-As several workstreams of the SRWG will have more direct links to specific SC, e.g. Assurance, Market Development, Smallholders, the SRWG or SRWG workstream subgroup will consult with the corresponding SC through feedback opportunities with the entire SC membership.
+As several work streams of the SRWG will have more direct links to specific Standing Committees (SC), e.g. Assurance, Market Development, Smallholders, the SRWG or SRWG workstream subgroup will consult with the corresponding SC through feedback opportunities with the entire SC membership.